matt-m-stein/Homepage/README.md

 ## Tasks

 [X] Get a general HTML Layout
-[ ] Do some rough positioning of the layout using CSS [ ] Add the pictures and content
+[X] Do some rough positioning of the layout using CSS [X] Add the pictures and content
 [X] Figure out a color scheme
-[ ] Get a background image or design
+[X] Get a background image or design
-[ ] Implement a modern look using CSS
+[X] Implement a modern look using CSS
 [ ] Add some basic JavaScript functionality.

+## Copyright

+All copyright's reserved by Matt Stein, this is my personal webpage.